 In 1986, Davia founded Daedalian Glass Studios as she wished to capitalise on the success of Sand Design and expand the range of glass working techniques offered.
-Her creative vision was to build a company that is anchored by its values (building relationships, driving artistic innovation, exhibiting integrity, taking responsibility, and delivering excellence) that has the production infrastructure and expertise of a large corporation whilst delivering the customer service associated with a family business.
+Her creative vision was to build a company that is anchored by its values (building relationships, creating inspiration, exhibiting integrity, and delivering excellence) that has the production infrastructure and expertise of a large corporation whilst delivering the customer service associated with a family business.

 Davia has been instrumental to the success of Daedalian Glass Studios.
 Her creative vision has fuelled its growth from origins in modest local commissions to collaborating on projects worldwide.
 Glass designed by Davia Walmsley and created in the Old Smithy studio featured in the interiors of five star hotels, foreign embassies, public buildings, commercial properties, places of worship, luxury private residencies, superyachts and royal palaces.